 - Microsoft .NET 3.5 SP1 or later must be installed.

 - 200 MB of free hard disk space for the installation of Ontrack PowerControls

 - Monitor with 800 x 600 or higher screen resolution

 If you need to perform a Kroll restore from an offsite recovery point, follow the steps in Mounting a Secure FTP File Restore in the Recovery Launchpad to create the cloud share.
-Then, download the needed EDB file to your local environment.
+You can then use software called Netdrive to mount the SFTP share to a local environment with the required software installed, described here.
+Alternatively, download the needed EDB file to your local environment.
 Instead of step 7, use the path to the EDB file's download location.
 If the file is too large to download, please consider a Reverse Roundtrip.